-Eventhough maize has the potential of eliminationg poverty and hunger, its production is far 32 below the recommended yield per hectare in SSA.
-Maize average yield reported by the Ministry 33 of Food and Agriculture in 2010 was 1.9 t ha-1, against an estimated achievable yields of about 4 34 t ha-1 [1].
-[2] noted soil fertility depletion in smallholder farms as the primary biophysical root 35 foundation of diminishing per capita food production in Africa.
-[3] and [4] recognized low 36 inherent soil fertility as a major cause for low cereal yield in Ghana.
-On the other hand, [5] 37 reported that maize grain yield is constrained by inadequate supply of nitrogen caused by 38 39 insufficient application of fertilizers that are found to be costly and unaffordable in smallholder farming.
+Even though maize has the potential of eliminating poverty and hunger, its production is far 32 below the recommended yield per hectare in SSA.
+Maize average yield reported by the Ministry 33 of Food and Agriculture in 2010 was 1.9 t ha-1, with an estimated achievable yield of about 4 t 34 ha-1 [1].
+In another study, the researchers noted soil fertility depletion in smallholder farms as the 35 36 primary biophysical root foundation of diminishing per capita food production in Africa [2].
+In addition, [3] and [4] recognized low inherent soil fertility as a major cause for low cereal yield in 37 Ghana.
+On the other hand, [5] reported that maize grain yield is constrained by the inadequate 38 supply of nitrogen caused by insufficient application of fertilizers that are found to be costly and 39 unaffordable in smallholder farming.
 40

-Regional growth rates in fertilizer consumption have never been particularly high, partly because 41 the real price of fertilizer is higher in Africa than in other developing/developed countries [6].
-42 Smallholder farmers' application of fertilizer to food crops to maximize production has not often 43 been profitable due to combination of high chemical fertilizer prices, low prices for food crops 44 and high risk during production [2].
-[7] concluded that mineral fertilizers to enhance crop 45 production are very expensive and sometimes unavailable during peak demand periods in Ghana.
-46 In a survey by [8], the authors reported on large quantities of good quality indigenous organic 47 materials with wide spread distribution in Ghana.
-The authors observed that using 3 t ha^{-1} of 48 organic materials from crop residues with supplementary NPK fertilizer gave synergistic effect 49 50 on soil fertility, soil chemical properties and soil buffer capacity, in lowland rice fields.
+Regional growth rates in fertilizer consumption have never been particularly high, partly because the real price of fertilizer is higher in Africa than in other developing/developed countries [6].
+Smallholder farmers' application of fertilizer to food crops to maximize production has not often been profitable due to combination of high chemical fertilizer prices, low prices for food crops and high risk during production [2].
+Even though chemical fertilizers significantly enhance crop production, however, [7] concluded that mineral fertilizers are very expensive and sometimes unavailable during peak demand periods in Ghana.

+In a survey by [8], the authors reported on large quantities of good quality indigenous organic materials with widespread distribution in Ghana.
+The authors observed that using 3 t ha-1 of organic materials from crop residues with supplementary NPK fertilizer gave synergistic effect

-51 Previously, [9] noted that there was good potential for organic based rice farming with a combination of organic fertilizers to attain maximum yields.
-[7] observed that the sole 52 application of organic materials or in combination with mineral fertilizer increased rice yields.
-53 The use of locally available materials for crop improvement is an option that can be fully 54 exploited as far as crop production by resource-poor farmers is concerned.
-In this study 55 indigenous organic materials of biochar, rice straw and rice husk, as soil amendments for maize 56 production were utilized in an on-station field trial.
-The objectives of the study were therefore to 57 determine the appropriate organic material(s) in combination with inorganic N fertilizer for 58 59 increased maize production in the Guinea savannah zone.
+51 on soil fertility, soil chemical properties and soil buffer capacity, in lowland rice fields.
+Previously, [9] noted that there was good potential for organic-based rice farming with a 52 combination of organic fertilizers to attain maximum yields.
+It was also observed that the sole 53 application of organic materials or in combination with mineral fertilizer increased rice yields 54 [7].
+The use of locally available materials for crop improvement is an option that can be fully 55 56 exploited as far as crop production by resource-poor farmers is concerned.
+In this study indigenous organic materials of biochar, rice straw and rice husk, as soil amendments for maize 57 production were utilized in an on-station field trial.
+The objectives of the study were, therefore, 58 59 to determine the appropriate organic material(s) in combination with inorganic N fertilizer for increased maize production in the Guinea savannah zone.
+60

-61 Materials and Methods
+62 Materials and Methods

-62 Study site
+63 Study site

-The trial was carried out at "Farming for the Future", University for Development Studies, 63 Nyankpala Campus during 2014 cropping season.
-The site is located on latitude 9° 25' 14' N and 64 longitude 0° 58' 42' W, with an altitude of 183 m above sea level.
-The area experiences uni-65 modal rainfall with an annual mean rainfall of 1000 to 1022mm.
-The temperature distribution is 66 fairly uniform with mean monthly minimum of 21.9 C and a maximum of 34.1 C with a 67 minimum and maximum relative humidity of 46.0 and 76.8 %, repectively.
-The soil at study site 68 is ironstone gravel and ferruginized ironstone brash [10] and classified as a Haplic Lixisol [11] 69 70 and locally referred to as the Tingoli series [12].
+The trial was carried out at "Farming for the Future", University for Development Studies, 64 Nyankpala Campus during 2014 cropping season.
+The site is located at latitude 9° 25' 14' N and 65 longitude 0° 58' 42' W, with an altitude of 183 m above sea level.
+The area experiences uni-66 67 modal rainfall with an annual mean rainfall of 1000 to 1022mm.
+The temperature distribution is fairly uniform with mean monthly minimum of 21.9 °C and a maximum of 34.1 °C with a 68 minimum and maximum relative humidity of 46.0 and 76.8%, respectively.
+The soil at study site 69 70 is ironstone gravel and ferruginized ironstone brash [10] and classified as a Haplic Lixisol [11] and locally referred to as the Tingoli series [12].
+71

-71 Experimental design and treatments
+72 Experimental design and treatments